Spacecraft Operation - In-orbit environment and effects forecast

 Near-Earth environment and effects forecasts

 Forecasts of spacecraft effects, such as internal and surface spacecraft charging, are provided by the SaRIF product for the outer radiation belt and slot region based on energetic electron spectra.
-Forecasts for solar proton events are provided by the COMESEP and Alert/E products.
+Forecasts for solar proton events are provided by the COMESEP, HESPERIA and Alert/E products.
 Forecasts for geomagnetic storms in terms of indices are provided by the UAH, IRF, COMESEP, ALert/E and FORIND products.
 The latter product is focused towards nowcasts and forecasts of geomagnetic and solar indices needed for atmospheric modeling in support of atmospheric drag calculation.
 To access forecasts of the number density and the temperature of the electrons inside and outside the plasmasphere, visit SPM.
 The ionospheric conditions are forecasted by IMPC, EIS and ATMDEN.

 Solar Activity forecasts and propagation through the heliosphere